Join ConQuest 2025 | ComplianceQuest User Conference | April 8–10, Clearwater Beach, FL

 Today, leaders and decision-makers in the medical device sector are looking for greater collaboration between their engineering teams and quality/regulatory affairs leaders.
 Therefore, forward-looking medical device companies are looking to implement a cloud-based Product Design Management Solution that truly makes life easier for various stakeholders involved.

-The FDA 21 CFR 820.30 mandates all Class 2 and 3 medical devices to establish and maintain procedures to control the design of medical devices.
-To that end, each manufacturer must establish and maintain a Design History File (DHF) for each type of medical device.
+The FDA 21 CFR 820.30 mandates that all Class 2 and 3 medical devices establish and maintain procedures to control the design of medical devices.
+To that end, each manufacturer must establish and maintain a Design History File for each type of medical device.
 DHF demonstrates design traceability throughout the entire product development process of the medical device.
 All medical device manufacturers must maintain DHF as regulated by ISO 13485:2016.
-All medical device manufacturers must ensure that it is up to date and readily available for regulatory inspection.
+All medical device manufacturers must ensure that their documentation is up to date and readily available for regulatory inspection.

 In the manufacturing sector, various management principles emphasize the importance of achieving high quality across the entire value chain.
 These…